IsaacTieu/ColorWatch/README.md

 2. This takes ~30 seconds - 1 min to load.

 ### Run Through an IDE
-1. Open `main.py` in your preferred IDE.
+1. Open `main.py` in your preferred IDE and press the run button.

 ### Run Through Command Line